rehierl/node-tree-outliner/3-3-0-design-4.md

 It is not required to have knowledge of all the nodes of a section.

 (2) It is preferable, if an algorithm could start directly with a top-level node.
-That is, because the search for the first top-level node would then be a non-issue.
+That is, because the search for the initial top-level node would then be a non-issue.
 Each section object should therefore hold one or more references to a section's top-level nodes.